-This document is intended to provide guidance to all those concerned with the application of Module H1 of the Measuring Instruments Directive (MID).
+This document is intended to provide guidance to all those concerned with the application of Annex II Module H1 of the Measuring Instruments Directive (2014/32/EU; MID).
 It provides guidance to manufacturers of measuring instruments, notified bodies (NBs) responsible for conformity assessment and the notifying authorities.

 The guide is intended to give general information concerning the actions of manufacturers and NBs for the application of Module H1.
-For more information on the requirements applicable to the quality systems of manufacturers, the specific WELMEC guide on set-up and approval of quality systems of manufacturers for application of modules D and H1 [currently under development] should be considered.
+For more information on the requirements applicable to the quality systems of manufacturers see the specific WELMEC Guide 8.6 Presumption of conformity of the quality system of manufacturers with Modules D or H1 when EN ISO 9001:2015 is applied.

 The Guide is purely advisory and does not impose any restrictions or additional technical requirements beyond those contained in the MID.
 Alternative approaches may be acceptable, but the guidance provided in this document represents the considered view of WELMEC as to the best practice to be followed.
 However it is intended that the procedures as described in the guide must be followed if it is to be claimed that the guide has been applied.

 The flow chart in Annex 1 to this guide illustrates the Module H1 process.
-It identifies the activities performed by the manufacturer (applicant) and those performed by the Notified Body.
+It identifies the activities performed by the manufacturer (applicant) and those performed by the notified body.
 The flowchart is arranged so as to clearly show the quality system assessment processes and the design examination processes.
-Annex 2 to this guide contains a checklist that can be used by the manufacturer and the Notified Body to assist in the design examination process.
-General comparison between "type approval" (module B) and "design examination" (module H1) will be provided as an annex to the 'top-level' guide - MID Conformity Assessment.
+Annex 2 to this guide contains a checklist that can be used by the manufacturer and the notified body to assist in the design examination process.